 Suicide in the UK and ROI

-There is also additional information about how to understand and interpret suicide statistics, because it’s not always as straight forward as looking at the actual numbers.
+In order to understand and prevent suicide, it is very important that suicide data is as accurate and as comprehensive as possible.
+Samaritans' Suicide Statistics Report 2018 provides details of the national suicide rates for the United Kingdom (UK) and Republic of Ireland (ROI).
+There is also additional information about how to understand and interpret suicide statistics, because it’s not always as straight forward as looking at the actual numbers."

-Suicidal behaviour is a complex phenomenon that usually occurs along a continuum, progressing from suicidal thoughts, to planning, to attempting suicide, and finally dying by suicide.
+Suicide is complex.
+It usually occurs gradually, progressing from suicidal thoughts, to planning, to attempting suicide and finally dying by suicide.

 Source: International Association for Suicide Prevention

 Summary of the key trends contained in this report.

 In 2017 there were 6,213 suicides in the UK and Republic of Ireland.

 5,821 suicides were registered in the UK and 392 occurred in the Republic of Ireland.

 In the UK men remain three times as likely to take their own lives than women, and in the Republic of Ireland four times more likely.